These are frightening and uncertain times for the food and drink industry, as it finds itself at the heart of a potentially lethal pincer movement.

 The big question, of course, is whether Jebb is right and whether the food industry and government will act on her call.
 It’s one thing landing a message on an occasion like this, but quite another to cut through in the current economic and political maelstrom.

-Will the global geopolitical strife and domestic chaos currently facing the government make it impossible for interventions, such as the food strategy, to be effective?
-Will it be impossible to drown out the noise from those focusing on the economic consequences of government regulation or huge further spending on reformulation?
+Will the global geopolitical strife and domestic chaos currently facing the government make it possible for interventions, such as the food strategy, to be effective?
+Or will it be drowned out by the noise from those focusing on the economic consequences of government regulation or huge further spending on reformulation?

 As Ian Wright, the former FDF chief executive picked to deliver the case for the defence in the panel session that followed, pointed out, Jebb’s address, however impressive, did to a certain extent ignore reality.
 It was, he said, nearly 30 minutes in before she even mentioned the word profit.

 Jebb’s case, however, is that we have reached the “tipping point” that signals doom for any company no longer prepared to get on board the health train.
-For it to successfully reach its destination, she emphasised, that train has to be driven by the industry itself, rather than politicians.
+While the potential from public procurement changes was “huge”, some companies would not survive, she argued.
+At the same time, for it to successfully reach its destination, she emphasised, that train has to be driven by the industry itself, rather than politicians.

 It was a powerful message indeed.
 But how long will that message continue to reverberate, now that the audience has vacated the corridors of the Guildhall and gone back out into the real world?